Ho-Ro/CPM-tools/README.md

  * to a standard POSIX/GNU-compatible TAR archive (USTAR format).
  *
  * Supported Modes (UNIX-compatible syntax):
- *   -cf archive.tar file1 [file2 ...]  # Create a new archive from files
+ *   tar -cf archive.tar file1 [file2 ...]  # Create a new archive from files
- *   -rf archive.tar file1 [file2 ...]  # Append files to an existing archive
+ *   tar -rf archive.tar file1 [file2 ...]  # Append files to an existing archive
- *   -xf archive.tar                    # Extract all files from an archive
+ *   tar -xf archive.tar                    # Extract all files from an archive
- *   -tf archive.tar                    # List contents of an archive
+ *   tar -tf archive.tar                    # List contents of an archive
- *   archive.tar                        # Same as -tf archive.tar
+ *   tar archive.tar                        # Same as -tf archive.tar
+ *
+ *   file1, file2,... may contain wildcard character, i.e. '*' and '?'
  *
  * Features:
  *   - Fully ANSI C89 compatible (no POSIX-specific functions used).